Shorty-Labs/svehiclelocks/README.md

 	add	start svehiclelocks to server.cfg

 -- [[ Patch Notes ]] --

+	1.0.5
+	Sync all cars plates with owner of the plates for the bug fix in 5 min for any bug in cardelear purchase.

 	1.0.4
 	Added Option to call from a Menu System
 	Added Rented Vehicles based on plate in Config Default 'RENT'